 • 15 December 2016 email from Frank Callahan: "Here is the data on the former National Champion Torreya californica at Swanton.
 It was just one tree not conjoined trunks!
 This is not an old tree: probably 250 years, considering the rotten center."
 Frank's email contained a string of emails among Steve Auten (Ranch Operations Manager, Swanton Pacific Ranch, College of Agriculture, Cal Poly State University), Jim West, and others.
 Auten reported in an email to Frank dated 15 March 2016: "We did cut the Torreya.
 It was one tree [not 2 stems].
 Varied fire damage with rotten center.
 Rotten diameter is approximately 12 inches.
 Aged at approximately 250 and 230 years on two different counts (does not include any estimation of rotten center).
 Due to fire damage and compression/tension issues, the three rounds we cut broke into smaller sections."

-While exploring the Scott Creek giant torreyas in 2005, Lee Klinger educated Connie about the acidic dangers of rain seeping through mossy tree bark.
+While exploring the Scotts Creek giant torreyas in 2005, Lee Klinger educated Connie about the acidic dangers of rain seeping through mossy tree bark.